squibobblepants/trello.burndown/README.md

  - Make sure to remove any versions of the plugin.
  - Check the "Developer mode" checkbox in the top right of the page.
  - Click "Load unpacked extension"
- - Navigate to the directory you checked out the repository into and click OK
+ - Navigate to the src directory in the folder you checked out the repository into and click OK

 Building